mathieugruson/mathieugruson/README.md

 ***

-In this repository, I display my work from the **42 School of Paris**:
+In this repository, I display all my projects from the **42 School of Paris**:
 - 📚 [42 School Curriculum](https://github.com/mathieugruson/42_school_cursus)

 You will also find some little side projects I did to show some idea that I have pursued for pleasure or to see if there is something to dig :